vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 [![Copilot-20260214-144124.png](https://i.postimg.cc/xTP95pGX/Copilot-20260214-144124.png)](https://postimg.cc/VddyLRVw)

 # Modern Improvements
-With the introduction of Ranges in C++20, working with algorithms became more expressive and easier to read.
+With the introduction of Ranges and Views in C++20, working with algorithms became more expressive and easier to read.
 Instead of calling algorithms separately and passing iterator pairs each time, we can now build operations in a pipeline style, similar to how data flows through stages.
 This is called as a "pipeable" workflow.

 The general pattern looks like this:
 ```